 Once I left school after my A-levels I spurned the chance of a University education and headed for the much more exciting lifestyle choice of military service in the Royal Air Force.
 I was a telecommunications technician and I served at RAF Coningsby (7 years) and RAF Brize Norton (TCW).

 I really enjoyed my time of service but decided that I’d be better leaving at 30 rather than signing on for a further 10 years, so I left and became a System Proving Engineer for Marconi in Beeston, Nottingham.
 The powers-that-be in Marconi made some shockingly bad business decisions and the company ended up going down the toilet, only for Ericsson to turn up and take us over.
-I’m still here now.
-It’s a good job and I enjoy the work.

 I have an unhealthy love for brass bands and photography.
 I sometimes do both at the same time, although it’s extremely hard to play my cornet while trying to take a photo.
 I play with a Nottingham-based brass band called Carlton Brass and I love it!
 I have a Canon Eos 400D and really enjoy taking photos of all sorts of weird stuff.